-The Academy Trust's systems of internal financial control is based on a framework of regular management information and administrative procedures including segregation of duties and a system delegation and accountability.
+The academy trust's systems of internal financial control is based on a framework of regular management information and administrative procedures including segregation of duties and a system delegation and accountability.
 In particular it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees. - Regular reviews by the Finance, Leadership & Management committee of reports which indicate financial performance against forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management of risks.